-Eric Plutz has begun his second decade as University Organist at Princeton University, where his responsibilities include playing for weekly services at the Chapel, Academic Ceremonies, and solo concerts.
-He coordinates the weekly After Noon Concert Series at the University Chapel, is Lecturer in Music and Instructor of Organ at Princeton University, maintains a private studio, and is Dean of the Central New Jersey Chapter of the American Guild of Organists.
-In addition, Mr. Plutz is rehearsal accompanist for the Westminster Symphonic Choir at Westminster Choir College of Rider University, and Princeton Pro Musica, both in Princeton, NJ.
-In 2016 Mr. Plutz also received the Alumni Merit Award from Westminster Choir College of Rider University.
+Eric Plutz is University Organist at Princeton University, where his responsibilities include playing for weekly services at the Chapel, Academic Ceremonies, solo concerts, as well as accompanying the University Chapel Choir in services and concerts.
+He coordinates the weekly After Noon Concert Series at the University Chapel, is Lecturer in Music and Instructor of Organ at Princeton University, maintains a private studio.
+Also in Princeton, Mr. Plutz is Adjunct Assistant Professor of Organ and rehearsal accompanist for the Westminster Symphonic Choir at Westminster Choir College, rehearsal accompanist for Princeton Pro Musica.
+In 2016 Mr. Plutz received the Alumni Merit Award from Westminster Choir College.

-Two previous recordings are of the Princeton University Chapel Organ: Musique Héroïque and Carnival, about which James Hildreth (The American Organist) writes, “Plutz’s extraordinary musicianship and dexterous command allow him to perform the most challenging passages (of which there are many!) with apparent ease.
+Two previous recordings are of the Princeton University Chapel Organ: Musique Héroïque and Carnival, about which Mr. Hildreth (TAO) writes, “Plutz’s extraordinary musicianship and dexterous command allow him to perform the most challenging passages (of which there are many!) with apparent ease.
 He performs the quiet pieces with poetry and grace.”

 As an accompanist, Mr. Plutz has worked with many organizations, including The Bach Choir of Bethlehem, National Symphony Orchestra, Choral Arts Society of Washington, and the Cathedral Choral Society (DC).

 Originally from Rock Island, Illinois, Mr. Plutz earned a Bachelor of Music degree, magna cum laude, from Westminster Choir College of Rider University and a Master of Music degree from the Eastman School of Music.